jbadger3/ml_4_pheno_ooe/README.md

 `python script/extract_OMOP_features.py --db_path path/to/db --examples_path path/to/examples --model_name my_model`

 The script will create two .csv files for discrete and continuous features in a new directory called `OMOP_features`.
 Data for each person_id will appear in the same order as provided in the examples file.

+*Note:* class labels (overdose severity) are not included in the output files, but should match 1:1 if they happen to be recorded in the examples file.

 ## Questions/assistance
 Please direct any questions/requests for assistance to badger.jonathan@marshfieldresearch.org